MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-reverse-journal-posting.md

 5. To post the journal, choose the **Post** action, and then choose the **Yes** button.

 ## <a name="to-undo-a-quantity-posting-on-a-posted-purchase-receipt"></a>To undo a quantity posting on a posted purchase receipt
-The following described how to undo a posted receipt.
+The following described how to undo a posted receipt of items or resources.
 The steps are similar for posted shipments.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted Purchase Receipts**, and then choose the related link.
 2. Open the posted receipt that you want to undo.
 3. Select the line or lines that you want to undo.
 4. Choose **Undo Receipt** action.

 A corrective line is inserted under the selected receipt line.
-If the quantity was received in a warehouse receipt, then a corrective line is inserted in the posted warehouse receipt.
+If the quantity was received in a warehouse receipt, then a corrective line is inserted on the posted warehouse receipt.

 The **Quantity Received** and **Qty.
 Rcd.
 Not Invoiced** fields on the related purchase order are set to zero.

 ## <a name="to-undo-and-then-redo-a-quantity-posting-on-a-posted-return-shipment"></a>To undo and then redo a quantity posting on a posted return shipment
-The following described how to undo a posted return shipment and then repost the purchase return with a new quantity.
+The following describes how to undo a posted return shipment of items or resources and then repost the purchase return with a new quantity.
+The steps are similar for posted return receipts.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted Return Shipments**, and then choose the related link.
 2. Open the posted return shipment that you want to undo.